GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 #### Logging Overview

-On detecting unusual symptoms in the charts, operators can look into [Cloud Logging](https://console.cloud.google.com/logs)([documentation](https://cloud.google.com/logging/docs/)) to find clues of it in the log messages.
-Filtering lets you identify relevant logs, and logs can be exported from Cloud Logging to "sinks" for long-term storage.
+Operators can look at [logs](https://console.cloud.google.com/logs) in [Cloud Logging](https://cloud.google.com/logging/docs/) to find clues explaining any anomalies in the metrics charts.

 #### Using Logging